Dr Anna Nickerson

 Dr Anna J Nickerson is a literature scholar focusing on poetics and epistemology – the study of knowledge.

+Dr Anna Nickerson is Katherine Jex-Blake Research Fellow and College Lecturer in English at Girton.
 She was born in the D. R. Congo and educated at various state schools in London.
-She studied for her BA at Selwyn and – after a short stint working in the charity sector – returned for an MPhil and PhD at Girton.
+IShe studied for my BA at Selwyn and – after a short stint working in the charity sector – returned for an MPhil and PhD at Girton.

 Anna teaches for Part I, Papers 6 (1660-1870), 7A (1830-1945), and 7B (1870-present), and Part II, Papers 10 (Special Period, 1847-1872) and 17 (Lyric).
 She also supervises Practical Criticism and Critical Practice across all three years and supervise dissertations on nineteenth and twentieth-century literature.

-She is currently writing a book about the English poet and Jesuit, Gerard Manley Hopkins.
-The work is a study of how Hopkins thought ‘thinking’ happened and why it seemed to happen best when his attention was divided.
-The book examines the theological, philosophical, and linguistic origins of Hopkins’ epistemology, and demonstrates how this commitment to divided ‘thought’ underpinned every aspect of his highly idiosyncratic poetics.
+Anna is currently writing a book about the English poet and Jesuit, Gerard Manley Hopkins, S.J., entitled Gerard Manley Hopkins and the Intellectual Life: Poetry, Philosophy, and the Manifoldness of Knowledge.
+The book is a study of how Hopkins thought ‘thinking’ happened and why it seemed to happen best when his attention was divided.
+The book traces the philosophical, theological, aesthetic, and linguistic origins of Hopkins’ epistemology, and demonstrates how this commitment to the ‘manifoldness of knowledge’ underpinned every aspect of his highly idiosyncratic poetics.

-With Angela Leighton and Yui Kajita, Dr Anna Nickerson is co-editor of a forthcoming collection of essays on the life, work, and literary friendships of Walter de la Mare.
-This develops work previously undertaken as part of the first international conference on Walter de la Mare, held at the University of Cambridge in 2018.
+With Angela Leighton and Yui Kajita, Anna is co-editor of a forthcoming collection of essays on the life, work, and literary friendships of Walter de la Mare, Walter de la Mare: Critical Appraisals (Liverpool University Press).